Antipolo Cathedral: Early churches

 The first missionaries of Antipolo were the Franciscans.
 The first church in Antipolo was built by the Society of Jesus under Juan de Salazar.
 The Jesuits administered the church from 1591 to 1768.
 The church was prepared for the image of Nuestra Señora dela Paz y Buen Viaje in 1632.
 However, the church structure was greatly damaged during the 2nd Sangley Rebellion (1639) and the earthquakes of 1645, 1824 and 1863.
 The church, meant to house the image of Our Lady of Peace and Good Voyage brought by then-Governor General Juan Niño de Tabora, was supposed to be built on a different plot of land.
 The church's present location was the site of the tipolo (Artocarpus blancoi), top which the image was found after mysteriously vanishing several times.

 The church was completed in 1632, but suffered severe damage in 1639 when the Sangley (Chinese) set fire to the church in a revolt.
 It was restored afterwards though it was damaged by the 1645 Luzon earthquake, and other earthquakes in 1824 and 1863.
-Nevertheless, the church became a popular pilgrimage site as many devotees paid reverence to Our Lady of Peace and Good Voyage, including Philippine national hero and polymath José Rizal, who visited the shrine as a boy with his father, Francisco Mercado, on June 6, 1868.
-The pair went on pilgrimage to fulfill a vow Rizal's mother, Teodora Alonso, had made when she and the boy survived his delivery.
+Nevertheless, the church became a popular pilgrimage site as many devotees paid reverence to Our Lady of Peace and Good Voyage, including Philippine national hero and polymath José Rizal, who visited the shrine as a boy with his father, Francisco Rizal Mercado, on June 6, 1868.
+The pair went on pilgrimage to fulfill a vow Rizal's mother, Teodora Alonso Realonda, had made when she and the boy survived his delivery.